How Film Critics Manage to Keep the ‘Behavioural Bias’ Aside

 “As blockbuster film brands are becoming a staple of pop culture awareness, cost of ticket prices and concessions are increasing – dramatically.
 As a result, viewers have become selective about which films they’ll pay to see in theatres – meaning that more people are seeing a smaller batch of triple-A films (the ones that take advantage of big screen projection) and saving smaller movies for in-home streaming.
 Assuming that even open-minded cinephiles can only afford to see one or two films a month at the theatre, it makes sense that they’ll pay to view the movies everyone is buzzing about – and save indie fare for Netflix.

-For that reason, reviewers that criticize casual-friendly films while advocating for lesser-known indie fare, can appear out-of-touch with a majority of their audience – even when criticisms are valid – simply because they are not judging a movie based on the same criteria as ticket buyers.”
+For that reason, movie critics who criticise casual-friendly films while advocating for lesser-known indie fare, can appear out-of-touch with a majority of their audience – even when criticisms are valid – simply because they are not judging a movie based on the same criteria as ticket buyers.”

 Conclusion

-To sum up, a film should entertain their audiences, and the critic should judge them on this.
-How the filmmaker goes about achieving the holy grail of audience satisfaction cannot be a factor in the critic’s assessment of whether or not a film is successful.
-Especially when those reasons for dislike of the films’ approach stem from a personal hang up or worldview, because the audience isn’t a reflection of the critic, but the critic has to be a reflection of the audience, so watching with blinkers on will ultimately prove to be a self-defeating practice.
+To sum up, a film should entertain its audiences, and movie critics should judge it on this.
+How the filmmaker achieves the holy grail of audience satisfaction cannot be a factor in movie critic reviews when assessing whether or not a film is successful, mainly when those reasons for dislike of the film’s approach stem from behavioural bias or a personal worldview.
+The audience isn’t a reflection of the critic, but the critic has to reflect the audience.
+Watching with blinkers on will ultimately prove to be a self-defeating practice.

-Film criticism is an important subset of film studies and we, at Seamedu (Pune and Bangalore), ensure that our students learn to watch and review films in an unbiased manner.
-Learn all about our film making courses and contact us for more details!
+Film criticism is an essential subset of film studies, and we at Seamedu (Pune and Bangalore), ensure that our students learn to watch and review films unbiasedly.
+For those interested in becoming a film critic, our courses provide the right foundation.
+Learn all about our filmmaking courses and contact us for more details!